 The hardwire cable is essentially just the cable that will power your radar detector.
 It is also sometimes referred to as a direct wire cable.
 It goes directly from the radar detector to the power source, which in this case will be your car’s fuse box.

-In this article we will only be dealing with the basic power cable, but you should spend some time reviewing your options.
+In this article, we will only be dealing with the basic power cable, but you should spend some time reviewing your options.
 If you want a fancier setup, you will want to know what choices you have before making a final decision.
-If you’re still not sure it’s good investment to get a radar detector, check here.
+If you’re still not sure it’s a good investment to get a radar detector, check here.

-In order to connect the radar detector to your fuse box, you will need to purchase what is known as an add-a-circuit kit.
+To connect the radar detector to your fuse box, you will need to purchase what is known as an add-a-circuit kit.
 You can locate the fuse box in your vehicle by referring to the owner’s manual, as the location differs depending on the vehicle.

-You will see that the fuse box is made up a multiple small fuses that each correspond to a specific component of your vehicle.
+You will see that the fuse box is made up of multiple small fuses that each correspond to a specific component of your vehicle.
 There is a fuse for the airbags, stereo, air conditioning, etc. The add-a-circuit kit will let you install additional electronics to your fuse box.
 Make sure that you get a kit that will work with the specific make and model of your car.
 A simple Google search should provide you with the details you need to find the right kit.
 Most of these kits come with the standard cable as well as extra fuses for any other devices you might choose to add.

 Plugging in the Add-a-Circuit

 The first thing you will need to do is to plug in the add-a-circuit.
 You will have to locate the fuse that controls your vehicle’s ignition.
-There will be other components tied in with the ignition, so select one that goes off with your car.
+There will be other components tied in with the ignition, so select one that goes off in your car.
 This way you will avoid draining your battery when it is not being driven.